 Preamble

 The University of Saskatchewan (USask) Doctor of Pharmacy (PharmD) program has a responsibility to provide enrolled students with a program of study to develop the qualifications (academic knowledge, professional behaviours, attitudes, and skills) necessary to enter the profession of Pharmacy.
-Students interested in pursuing a PharmD degree are expected to review the following document which outlines the skills and attributes required to enable them to engage in various learning activities of the program to develop competency in these areas to meet all program learning objectives, and registration as a licensed pharmacist.
-Where a student cannot exhibit the standards (which refers to their essential skills and attributes) to such an extent that it may impact the safety or well-being of patients, students, or others, the program may modify the participation of a student including, but not limited to, limiting student activities, requiring the student to take a leave of absence, or in serious instances, requiring the student to discontinue from, or not enter, the program.
+Where a student cannot exhibit the standards (which refers to their essential skills and attributes) to such an extent that it may impact the safety or well-being of patients/clients, students, or others, the College of Pharmacy and Nutrition may modify the participation of a student including, but not limited to, restricting student activities, requiring the student to take a leave of absence, or in serious instances, requiring the student to discontinue from, or not enter, the program.

 Description of the Skills and Attributes for Students in the PharmD Program